k26dr/bitcoin-htlc/README.md

 We're looking for the 1 BTC output, so you can see the vout index is 1.
 There's a 50% chance your vout index is actually 0, so make sure you check that.

+## Redeeming an HTLC

+We will redeem the bitcoin sent to the HTLC in TXID `2d35ca1a04dafc84abedb25577fcf45c9b1cf278e569940b1621b5060dd36d62` in [Creating an HTLC](#creating-an-htlc).

+See [Determining HTLC vout](#determining-htlc-vout) for instructions on getting the vout of your HTLC.

-Now run your redeem tx using that txid, value, and vout.
+Run your redeem tx using the txid, value, and vout of your HTLC.

 ```js
 const TXID = "2d35ca1a04dafc84abedb25577fcf45c9b1cf278e569940b1621b5060dd36d62"